Abbreviations : Report Help

 Ascovirus.
 This genus includes three species whose members infect various members of the insect family Noctuidae, many species of which are economically important.
 Ascoviruses are difficult to transmit orally, and experimental studies as well as field observations indicate virions are mechanically transmitted horizontally by endoparasitic wasps of the families Braconidae and Ichneumonidae (Hymenoptera) through their contaminated ovipositor (Bideshi et al., 2010).

 Toursvirus.
-This genus includes only one species, Diadromus pulchellus ascovirus 4a.
-Diadromus pulchellus ascovirus 4a (DpAV-4a) is so far only found in species of the lepidopteran family Yponomeutidae, but it replicates also in its ichneumonid vector, Diadromus pulchellus.
-Replication in the wasp vector is limited in comparison to the titers produced in the lepidopteran host (Bigot et al., 1997).
-In the wasp, DpAV-4a is transmitted vertically when the virus genome is carried as unintegrated DNA in the nuclei of infected cells.
+This genus includes only one species, Diadromus pulchellus toursvirus (previously named Diadromus pulchellus ascovirus 4a).
+Diadromus pulchellus toursvirus (DpTV) is so far only found in species of the lepidopteran family Yponomeutidae, but it replicates also in its ichneumonid vector, Diadromus pulchellus.
+Replication in the wasp vector is limited in comparison to the titers produced in the lepidopteran host (Bigot et al., 1997a).
+In the wasp, DpTV is transmitted vertically when the virus genome is carried as unintegrated DNA in the nuclei of infected cells.

 Virions are sensitive to organic solvents and detergents.